cnabio/cnab-spec/301-metadata-repositories.md

 The `snapshot` role prevents attackers from tampering with interdependencies between bundles signed by [delegations](300-CNAB-security.md), if any (none in the MVP).

-Since metadata for both the `timestamp` and `snapshot` roles could be updated whenever a new bundle is produced at any time, they MAY each use a threshold (1, 1) of [online keys](300-CNAB-security.md).
+Since metadata for both the `timestamp` and `snapshot` roles could be updated whenever a new version of a bundle is produced at any time, they MAY each use a threshold (1, 1) of [online keys](300-CNAB-security.md).
 In fact, they MAY even share the same online key.
-The metadata for each role MAY expire daily, since it is expected to be updated relatively frequently (e.g., whenever a developer pushes a new bundle, or a scheduled job runs to renew the metadata).
+The metadata for each role MAY expire daily, since it is expected to be updated relatively frequently (e.g., whenever a developer pushes a new version of a bundle, or a scheduled job runs to renew the metadata).

-The `targets` role lists the file sizes and cryptographic hashes of available bundles (e.g., `example.com/example-org/example-bundle:latest`).
+The `targets` role lists the file sizes and cryptographic hashes of available versions of the bundle (e.g., `example.com/example-org/example-bundle:*`).
 Like the `root` role, it SHOULD also use a threshold (m, n) of offline keys, where n is the number of developers, and m is the number of quorum members that must agree on new `targets` metadata.
-Its metadata SHOULD expire monthly, or however often developers expect to produce new bundles.
+Its metadata SHOULD expire monthly, or however often developers expect to produce new versions of the bundle.

 The following code listing is an example of the `targets` metadata for a bundle: